mitchellshargreaves/AI-With-Deep-Learning/slides/hpc_ai.md

 ## Exercise

-Using the terminal (not the jupyter terminal)
+Using the terminal (not the Jupyter terminal)
 ```
 cat $resnet_gpu_slurm$
 sbatch $resnet_gpu_slurm$